itsfarhan/farhan-notes/docs/kubernetes/Exercises/exercises.md

         cpu: "200m"
 EOF

-# create the pod
+# Create the pod
 kubectl create -f high-prio.yaml
 ```

-## Test Preemption
+### Test Preemption

-Preemption is the process of evicting pods with lower priority when the nodes experiences CPU or memory stress.
+Preemption is the process of evicting pods with lower priority when the node experiences CPU or memory stress.

 We can test preemption by simulating that stress and witness the lower priority pods get evicted.